Can Autoimmune Diseases (like Psoriasis) Be Treated Without Drugs?

 Autoimmune diseases affect 23.5 million Americans, and that number is rising.
 Autoimmune diseases are one of the top ten leading causes of death for women under the age of 64.1 In autoimmune diseases, the body undergoes an inappropriate immune response that causes excessive inflammation that becomes destructive to the body.

-Psoriasis is a chronic inflammatory skin condition — the most prevalent autoimmune disease in the U.S. affecting about 7.5 million Americans; and it is much more than a cosmetic concern.2 Depending on the severity of psoriasis, it can also cause skin cracking and bleeding, pain, and a significant disruption of quality of life.
-In addition, psoriasis is associated with increased cardiovascular risk.3-5 Even mild psoriasis may increase the risk of heart attack by up to 29%.6 The chronic inflammation characteristic of psoriasis (and other autoimmune diseases such as rheumatoid arthritis and lupus) puts patients at risk.7, 8 In addition to cardiovascular disease, psoriasis patients are also more likely to suffer from insulin resistance, depression, cancer, osteoporosis, and liver disease — also likely due to chronic inflammation.9-11
+Psoriasis is a chronic inflammatory skin condition—the most prevalent autoimmune disease in the U.S. affecting about 7.5 million Americans; and it is much more than a cosmetic concern.2 Depending on the severity of psoriasis, it can also cause skin cracking and bleeding, pain, and a significant disruption of quality of life.
+In addition, psoriasis is associated with increased cardiovascular risk.3-5 Even mild cases of psoriasis may increase the risk of heart attack by up to 29%.6 The chronic inflammation characteristic of psoriasis (and other autoimmune diseases such as rheumatoid arthritis and lupus) puts patients at risk.7, 8 In addition to cardiovascular disease, psoriasis patients are also more likely to suffer from insulin resistance, depression, cancer, osteoporosis, and liver disease—also likely due to chronic inflammation.9-11

 Nutritional intervention should always be tried first, before powerful and potentially dangerous drugs are prescribed.